megaease/easeagent/doc/development-guide.md

 When the plugin is integrated into the `plugins` subdirectory in the easeagent project source tree, it will be compiled into the easeagent-dep.jar package.

-In this simple plugin project, the `com.megaease.easeagent:plugin-api` dependency is wraped in local maven repository which local in `simple-plugin/lib` directory, user can also download Easeagent source tree then install `plugin-api` module.
+In this simple plugin project, the `com.megaease.easeagent:plugin-api` dependency is wrapped in local maven repository which local in `simple-plugin/lib` directory, user can also download Easeagent source tree then install `plugin-api` module.

 ```
 $ git clone https://github.com/megaease/easeagent.git